replikation/What_the_Phage/README.md

 # What the Phage (WtP)
 * by Christian Brandt & Mike Marquet
 * **this tool is currently under heavy development, so expect some bugs but feel free to report issues**
-* a save bet is to use release or pre release candidates via `-r releasenumber` e.g. `-r v0.6`
+* a save bet is to use release or pre-release candidates via `-r release number` e.g. `-r v0.6`
   * these are tested versions of WtP

 # Table of content